qiaofengmarco/Flying-with-Letters/README.md

 ## Control:
 - WASD(or Arrow Keys): Moving the Dragon
-- SPACE: Launch fireballs
+- SPACE: Launch fireballs (You won't get any bonus if the fireballs hit some letters.)

 ## Rules:
-1. Get 10 if a fireball hit a letter.
-2. Eat: If the Dragon hits a letter, the letter will be counted and a spelling process begins.
+1. Eat: If the Dragon impact a letter, the letter will be counted and a spelling process begins.
 Plus, if you spell the word right, you will get points equalling to 5 muliplying the length of the word spelt.
+2. Bomb: If the Dragon impact a bomb or a fireball hit a bomb, the spelling process will be clear.

 ## Additional Tips：
 1. .jar file can be executed in Windows.